 The absence of “selfish or dishonest motives” generally, as found there by the hearing judge, may influence the sanction, but have no bearing on whether the violative conduct was unintentional or negligent in the first instance… Considered together, we are confronted with intentional misappropriation, negligent misappropriation, an obvious conflict of interest, and intentional misrepresentations to Bar Counsel in the course of an investigation.
 This array, I think, cuts to the core of what we should expect minimally from a Maryland lawyer.
 “Candor and truthfulness are two of the most important moral character

 traits of a lawyer.”

-A footnote to Judge Harrell’s dissent indicates that it “is probably of no great moment” to the lawyer whether the court disbars him or not because he intends to retire.
-I would may have had some impact on the Maryland Court of Appeals decision.
+A footnote to Judge Harrell’s dissent shows that it “is probably of no great moment” to the lawyer whether the court disbars him because he intends to retire.
+It might have had some impact on the Maryland Court of Appeals’ decision.
 I would think that you would hate to send a guy into retirement with a disbarment after what the majority opinion indicated was 40 years in practice.
 (Of course, this begs the question: why are you operating without an IOLTA account after 40 years of practicing law?)